 Don’t forget your dog’s wardrobe!

 All of my locations require dogs to be on their leash at all times, so your dog’s leash and collar will be in all of the photos.
 It doesn’t have to be fancy, but you might not want it to distract from your photos with super bright or clashing colors.
-Simple and neutral is a good way to go, such as a tan leather color and matching leash.
+Simple and neutral is a good way to go, such as a tan leather collar and matching leash.
+I also love these rope leashes from Foggy Dog.

 Be ready for a more candid session